skylight-hq/skylight.digital/pages/toolkits/content_guide/12_writing_for_translation.md

 Skylight’s voice is conversational and friendly.
 However, in some cultures, this voice may be considered too informal.
 Check with your translator to see if this is the case for the particular language you’re writing for.

 The translation company should give the option to translate in a formal or informal tone, if the language allows for it.
-(For example, in Spanish, it is possible to write informally where tú = you or formally where usted = you.)
+(For example, in Spanish, it's possible to write informally where tú = you or formally where usted = you.)

 When writing text that will be translated, be careful about making references to things of local or regional importance.
 These may not be recognizable to readers outside the U.S.